 Vitamin E: Vitamin E is an antioxidant that can help protect your skin from the free radical damage associated with sun exposure.
 It also helps reduce inflammation and restore some of the moisture that’s lost during sun exposure.

 Shea butter: Shea butter contains a wide array of antioxidants and vitamins that can promote healing for skin that’s been exposed to the sun.
 It’s also highly moisturizing, so it can reduce dryness and make the skin feel less tight.

 Almond oil: Protein-rich almond oil contains vitamins, minerals, and healthy fats that are helpful for the skin after sun exposure.
 It can fight free radical damage, hydrate the skin, and soothe the itching and swelling associated with sunburn.

 Omega-3 fatty acids: Omega-3 fatty acids are extremely effective at reducing inflammation, which makes them an ideal ingredient for after-sun lotions.
 They can also help prevent the skin damage that results from sun exposure, like fine lines and wrinkles, and boost the skin’s moisture content to keep it from feeling dehydrated and tight.

 Some after-sun lotions may contain only one of these key ingredients, while others feature a blend of the ingredients.
 In most cases, the more ingredients that are included, the more benefits the product will have for your skin after sun exposure.

-Many after-sun lotions contain fragrance to make the products more pleasant to use.
+Many after-sun lotions contain fragrances to make the products more pleasant to use.
 They often have tropical-inspired scents that are reminiscent of the beach or pool.
-If you’re just looking for a lotion to help prolong your tan, a scented formula is usually fine.
+If you’re just looking for a lotion to help prolong your tan, scented formulas are usually fine.